guillaumeagile/Sam-FizzBuzz2025/CUPID-Learning-Path.md

     RuleResult Evaluate(int number); // One function, clear semantics }

-public abstract record RuleResult
+// this is a type inspired by the Either monad public abstract record RuleResult
 {
     public record Continue(string Output) : RuleResult;  // Keep going
     public record Final(string Output) : RuleResult;    // Stop here
 }
+// it uses idioms from C#: Records within an base Record, for a more fluent syntax
+// a usage would be:
+// RuleResult.Final("Hello")
+//
+// you can see usages in tests
 ```

 #### 💡 Learning Objective